aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/patch-code-barcodes/_index.md

 {{% alert color="primary" %}}[Generate Patch Code Barcodes Online](https://products.aspose.app/barcode/generate/patchcode): You can check the quality of ***Aspose.BarCode*** generation for Patch Code barcodes and view the results online.{{% /alert %}}

 ## **Overview**
 Kodak introduced the *Patch Code* barcode standard to improve the efficiency of automated multi-page document scanning. *Patch Code* barcodes are not intended to encode information.
-Here, barcode patterns denote various tasks to be executed. ***Aspose.BarCode for Java*** allows generating six *Patch Code* patterns and provide two generation modes: creating barcode images for manual placement on a page or generating entire A4 or US Letter pages. *Patch Code* barcodes are printed out on four sides of a document page.
+Here, barcode patterns denote various tasks to be executed. ***Aspose.BarCode for Java*** allows generating six *Patch Code* patterns and provides two generation modes: creating barcode images for manual placement on a page or generating entire A4 or US Letter pages. *Patch Code* barcodes are printed out on four sides of a document page.
 By design, scanning only one of the sides is sufficient to perform barcode reading.
 This enables barcode recognition for rotated pages.

 {{% alert color="primary" %}}*If you need any clarifications, feel free to reach out [Aspose Technical Support](/barcode/java/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}